-Most patients who present to discuss their hyperhidrosis have already been through some of the pharmalogical agents that can assist them.
+Most patients who present to discuss their hyperhidrosis have already been through some of the easily accessible pharmalogical agents that can assist them.
 These include antiperspirants and anticholinergic agents such as dry claw.

 The options for treatment include:

-Iontophoresis – this involves the use of a current that is put through a water bath environment to switch off the sweat glands and thus can be repeated but usually last approximately three to four months after each treatment.
+Iontophoresis – this involves the use of an electrical current that is put through a water bath environment to switch off the sweat glands and can be repeated when required and will usually last approximately three to four months after each treatment.

 Botox Injections – Botox injections can be given into the hands and also the axillary to switch off the sweat glands.
-Once again this is a treatment that needs to be repeated three times a year and is expensive, but nevertheless, particularly in the axillary it can be very effective.
-The side effects in the hands are weakening occasionally of some of the muscles and so it may interfere with hand function and so its best avoided.
+This is a treatment that needs to be repeated three times a year and is expensive, but nevertheless, particularly in the axillary it can be very effective.
+The side effects in the hands can be occasional weakening of some of the muscles which may cause interference with hand function and is best avoided or as a last resort.

 Possible complications with this technique include